Jacobs Wildlife Biologist in Burnaby, British Columbia

 When it comes to environmental consulting, we’re helping our clients protect our world’s natural resources.
 As a wildlife biologist, you will too.
 Pave the way for your career with a company that inspires and empowers you to deliver your best work so you can evolve, grow and succeed – today and into tomorrow.
 You'll impact the world around you by helping us solve real-life challenges.

-Based out of one of our offices in Alberta (Calgary or Edmonton) or British Columbia (Various Locations) or Saskatchewan/Manitoba (Regina, Brandon, or Winnipeg), you’ll have the opportunity to work as part of multi-disciplinary project teams associated with our Western Canada Offices to contribute to the environmental planning and permitting efforts of government and privately-owned infrastructure projects.
-As an Intermediate Biologist with a focus on wildlife, the successful candidate will be responsible for leading field crews, undertake a combination of field work and technical writing, and while wildlife studies will comprise the majority of work, the Intermediate Biologist will also be required to support other biophysical disciplines as needed.
+Based out of one of our offices in Alberta (Calgary or Edmonton) or British Columbia (Various Locations), you’ll have the opportunity to work as part of multi-disciplinary project teams associated with our Western Canada Offices to contribute to the environmental planning and permitting efforts of government and privately-owned infrastructure projects.
+As an Intermediate Biologist with a focus on wildlife, the successful candidate will be responsible for guiding field crews, undertake a combination of field work and technical writing, and while wildlife studies will comprise the majority of work, the Intermediate Biologist could also be required to support other biophysical disciplines as needed.
 This position will be temporary assignment (flex contract, approximately 6 months with opportunity for extension).
 Bring your enthusiasm for learning and desire to conserve our natural resources, and we’ll help you grow!

 Here’s What You’ll Need: